Daniel LaRusso: Season 6

-At the start of the tournament, Miyagi-Do has trouble with keeping up with all the experienced dojos, especially South Korea's Cobra Kai, but both have difficulty with the defending champions, the Hong Kong based Iron dragons, led by Sensei Wolf, with Axel Kovacevic as male captain, and Zara Malik as female captain.
+At the start of the tournament, Miyagi-Do has trouble with keeping up with all the experienced dojos, especially South Korea's Cobra Kai, but both have difficulty with the defending champions, the Hong Kong based Iron dragons, led by Feng Xiao, aka Sensei Wolf, with Axel Kovacevic as male captain, and Zara Malik as female captain.
 Eventually, Daniel sent out to find more clues about Mr. Miyagi's past, following a lead of Sensei Serrano who was said to have competed in the Sekai Taikai at one time, and is living in Barcelona, that takes him to the city's back alley, but he was kidnapped and locked in the cage with a bunch of dogs, He manages to escape and take out the thug who kidnapped him, including one of them who is a Cobra Kai assassin.
 Although he misses the next tournament match, Miyagi-Do avoids elimination.
 Daniel later finds out through Chozen and Kim, along with Kreese that Terry Silver is sponsoring Wolf and the Iron Dragons, he reveals he orchestrated the kidnapping as a way of throwing Daniel off balance.
 The thug that kidnapped Daniel is revealed to be Dennis, who helped Barnes torment him previously.
 After Johnny and Miguel come back to Barcelona, they bring Kenny along since he would be replacing Devon on the team.
 Daniel informs the others of Silver's return and vows to take him down once and for all.
 Daniel, Johnny, and Chozen attempt to manipulate their enemies by stealing Kreese's eunjangdo and framing Silver for taking it in order to throw them off balance but the attempt was unsuccessful and Chozen is forced to return the eunjangdo.
 When Miyagi-Do defeat Cobra Kai to earn a spot in the semifinals, Silver presents Daniel with the results from the 1958 Sekai Taikai, which Mr. Miyagi competed in and finds out that his match ended with Mr. Miyagi killing his opponent.
 Daniel has a nightmare about fighting Mr. Miyagi in the tournament; he asks Mr. Miyagi why he never told him about this.
 Mr. Miyagi angrily responds that Daniel was never strong enough to accept the truth.
 Before the semifinals get underway, Gunther informs everyone that one of the finalist dojos, Tiger Strike, cheated by using performance enhancing drugs; this disqualifies them and gives Cobra Kai another chance.
 Daniel and Johnny become more upset over this and both begin to lose it until Miguel steps in and reminds them what they are there for.
 Johnny and Daniel fully rekindle and help train Robby and Sam.
 In the semifinals, Kwon and Zara both win their matches, and Robby fights Axel, but he is unable to land a point on him.
 Kwon takes the opportunity to elbow Robby in the ribs; as Gunther is trying to restore order, Tiger Strike shows up and starts a brawl.
 During the chaos, Daniel ends up battling and easily defeating Dennis, before helping Johnny against Wolf.
 When Johnny goes after Kreese, Daniel continues to fight Wolf.
 Wolf is about to finish Daniel when two other senseis crash into him.
 Once free from Wolf, he notices Kwon holding Kreese's eunjangdo, as he tries to get him before he uses it on Axel, he is too late to save him as he accidentally impales himself with it, killing himself.
 Everyone is in shock by this and Gunther furiously orders the feed cut.